algorandfoundation/specs/dev/crypto.md

 where:

-- _Weight_ is a 64-bit, little-endian integer represents the participant's balance in MicroAlgos
+- _Weight_ is a 64-bit, little-endian integer representing the participant's balance in MicroAlgos

 - _KeyLifeTime_ is a 64-bit, little-endian constant integer with value of 256

-- _StateProofPK_ is a 512-bit represents the participant's merkle signature scheme commitment.
+- _StateProofPK_ is a 512-bit string representing the participant's merkle signature scheme commitment.

 ## Signature format